goirijo/multishifter/README.md

 Subsequent development was made possible by additional grants.
 The scientific work was supported by the National Science Foundation DMREF grant: DMR-1729166 “DMREF/GOALI: Integrated ComputationalFramework for Designing Dynamically Controlled Alloy-Oxide Heterostructures”.
 Software development was supported by the National Science Foundation, Grant No. OAC-1642433.
-Computational resources provided by the National Energy Research Scientific Computing Center (NERSC), supported by the Office of Science and US Department of Energy under Contract No. DE-AC02-05CH11231, are gratefully acknowledged, in addition to support from the Center for Scientific Computing from the CNSI, MRL, and NSF MRSEC (No. DMR-1720256).